 The Pell Grant is the primary federal grant program available to U.S. citizens and Permanent Residents.
 Eligibility is based upon the federal Expected Family Contribution (EFC).
-For 2017-18, the federal EFC must be \$5,328 or less to be eligible.
-The maximum grant is \$5,920 for full-time enrollment for two semesters.
+For 2019-20, the federal EFC must be \$5,576 or less to be eligible.
+The maximum grant is \$6,195 for full-time enrollment for two semesters.

-Federal Pell Grants may be packaged once the official FAFSA data is electronically submitted to the Office of Financial Aid by the federal processor.
+Federal Pell Grants may be packaged once the official FAFSA data is electronically submitted to the Financial Aid Office by the federal processor.
 All financial information on the FAFSA must be correct; incomplete or incorrect information must be updated and resubmitted to the federal government for recalculation of eligibility.
 In most cases, this will happen as a result of file review, and Wesleyan will submit the changes on your behalf.